Purpose and Mission

 Spiritual Enhancement is a part of our national Circle of Love program.
 At the 2016 56th National Convention our court was one of two courts to receive a Spiritual Enhancement award from over 1,250 courts nation-wide.

-Monthly we pray novenas together.
+Monthly we have prayed novenas together.
 Often during our court business meetings members of the spiritual enhancement team offer mini presentations to the membership.
 To name a few, we've learned about the Scriptural Rosary, Our Lady of Sorrows, and Padre Pia.
 This year our focus is on the Year of Mercy.

 As a court we've gone to Saint Catherine of Siena's Birth of Mary celebration, celebrating the birth of Mary with a meal, visiting the various displays, saying the Rosary, and Mass with members of our local community and our mother court, Our Lady of the Alleghenies #1755.